polymonster/pmbuild/readme.md

 # Usage

-There must be a file called config.jsn in the current working directory.
+There must be a file called config.jsn in the current working directory, this how you describe your build pipelines.

 ```
 pmbuild <profile> <tasks...>